omfsdata/data/analysis.md

 {% include figure.html num="5" src="f2_cbse_trend.png" caption="Matched-applicant CBSE by cycle.
 Six-year sits at or above 4-year every year, but neither marches steadily upward once scores are on a common scale.
 (Early years have small per-track samples — interpret the endpoints loosely.)" %}

-## 6. Class rank doesn't separate the tracks
+## 6. Class rank doesn't separate the tracks but does predict CBSE

-Class-rank percentile has essentially no relationship with program length (ρ = 0.01).
-Matchers span from top-of-class to near-bottom in both 4- and 6-year programs.
-The low-rank cases almost always pair a mediocre rank with *something else* carrying the application — a strong CBSE, heavy research, an extra degree, or externship-driven relationships.
+Class rank has essentially no relationship with matched program length (p = 0.96).
+Median class-rank percentile is 10th for both 4-year (n = 36) and 6-year (n = 41) matchers.
+The low class rank cases almost always pair a mediocre rank with *something else* carrying the application — a strong CBSE, heavy research, an extra degree, or externship-driven relationships.

-{% include figure.html num="6" src="f6_rank.png" caption="Rank vs CBSE among matchers.
-Both tracks span the full rank range; rank alone doesn't distinguish where people matched." %}
+Rank and CBSE do move together, but loosely.
+Across the 79 matchers reporting both, Spearman ρ = −0.25 (p = 0.024).
+The sign is negative because lower percentile means better class rank, so read it as: better-ranked applicants tend to post higher CBSE scores.
+However, the effect is small: class rank accounts for roughly 6% of the variance in CBSE scores.

+The two measures are capturing genuinely different things: rank is school-relative and grading-scheme-dependent (several matchers came from pass/fail programs and reported no rank at all), while the CBSE is an absolute, nationally-scaled exam.
+The practical conclusion is unchanged from what the SDN threads say every year: rank is the least discriminating of the objective metrics.
+It doesn't sort applicants into program types, and it predicts the CBSE only loosely.

+{% include figure.html num="6" src="f6_rank.png" caption="Left: class rank vs CBSE among matchers (ρ = −0.25, p = 0.024, n = 79) — better-ranked applicants score somewhat higher, but the relationship is weak and the spread is wide.
+Right: class rank by program length — medians are identical at the 10th percentile (p = 0.96).
+Note the concentration near the top of the class in both tracks, which limits what the correlation can tell us about lower-ranked applicants." %}

 ## 7. The application funnel